filakhtov/gentoo-use-docs/app-arch/xz-utils.md

 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked `liblzma` library.

 This flag can be safely disabled, unless there is an explicit need for static library.

-### threads
-Pass the `--enable-threads` option to the configure script.
-Use a `pthread` threading library to parallelize compression and decompression tasks.

-It is safe to disable this flag, but it should be enabled on multi-core or multi-processor system to improve performance.